*** UPDATE 5-13-2020 ***

 Earlier I had mentioned a backup weekend of June 11th-14th.
 Let me explain why that date is no longer an option.
 Our venue is unique in that between May and September the venue has the right to cancel our event with just 45 days notice.
 Essentially if the Amphitheater has an event, no other events are supposed to take place.
 Which is why PDXLAN switched to a Fall / Spring model when we moved venues, so we did not run into the possible if our event being canceled.
 Our original fall back date, June 11-14th, had a problem in that it fell within those dates of possible cancellation.
 With the Amphitheater having first right of refusal, it is quite likely they will take the June weekend with their rescheduling of concerts.
 In working with Amphitheater management, all weekends except one is now unavailable.
 The weekend that is available is one that Clark County had held for their 4th of July fireworks show.
 Clark County is allowing our event to take place on that weekend alongside the 4th of July event, so we are moving forward with having PDXLAN on the same weekend, July 2nd-5th (Thur-Sun)

 I know many people might cringe when they hear that July 4th is the new PDXLAN date since people often have plans for 4th of July celebrations.
 The reality is that we are living in a time when things are anything but normal and we are called upon to be more flexible.
 For the first 3 years of PDXLAN, the July dates for summer were on or near 4th of July, it has been done before – we can and will do it again.
 While I acknowledge it isn’t the “best” date, it is the date we have available for PDXLAN.
 We plan to lean into the idea of a 4th of July LAN and have more food cart options for outdoor eating & BBQ.
 We understand some of you will not be able to make the rescheduled date, so we are doing something new for this event only: For the main raffle, you do not need to be present to win.
 Think “proxy claimer” and you’ll get the idea of our plan.
-In addition, if you cannot make the new date you still have nearly 4 months to sell your tickets.
-I will be providing regular pushes on our social media advertising where people can buy / sell tickets starting in April to help with people wanting to sell their tickets.
+In addition, if you cannot make the new date, you still have nearly 4 months to sell your tickets on our marketplace.
+This is a free of charge option.
+We will be providing regular pushes on our social media advertising where people can buy / sell tickets starting in April to help with people wanting to sell their tickets.

 PDXLAN is looking forward to another great LAN party with tons of contests, tournaments, game of the hours, and play time with friends.
 This whole situation is hard on everyone and we are looking forward to celebrating with everyone on the other side.
 We can’t wait to see you in July!